cran/brms/README.md

 On the top of the output, some general information on the model is given, such as family, formula, number of iterations and chains, as well as the WAIC, which is an information criterion for Bayesian models.
 Next, random effects are displayed seperately for each grouping factor in terms of standard deviations and (in case of more than one random effect per grouping factor; not displayed here) correlations between random effects.
 On the bottom of the output, fixed effects are displayed.
 If incorporated, autocorrelation effects and family specific parameters (e.g., the residual standard deviation 'sigma' in normal models) are also given.

-In general, every parameter is summarized using the mean ('Estimate') and the standard deviation ('Est.Error') of the posterior distribution as well as two-sided 95% Credible intervals ('l-95% CI' and 'u-95% CI') based on quantiles.
+In general, every parameter is summarized using the mean ('Estimate') and the standard deviation ('Est.Error') of the posterior distribution as well as two-sided 95% credible intervals ('l-95% CI' and 'u-95% CI') based on quantiles.
 The last two values ('Eff.Sample' and 'Rhat') provide information on how well the algorithm could estimate the posterior distribution of this parameter.
 If 'Rhat' is considerably greater than 1, the algorithm has not yet converged and it is necessary to run more iterations and / or set stronger priors.

 To visually investigate the chains as well as the posterior distributions, you can use